Boost Your Portfolio: Income & Diversification with Covered Calls

 WHAT IS A COVERED CALL?

-A covered call is a stock options trading strategy where an investor, who owns shares of a stock, sells call options on that stock to generate income.
+A covered call is a stock options trading strategy where an investor sells call options on stock that they already own to generate income (in the form of an upfront “premium”).

-Suppose you own 100 shares of XYZ Tech, a fictional technology company.
+Suppose you own 100 shares of XYZ Tech.
 The current market price of XYZ Tech is $50 per share.

 There are three possible outcomes at the expiration date:

 Outcome 1: XYZ Tech's stock price remains at $50 or above, but below $55.
 If the stock price stays below $55 at the expiration date, the call option expires worthless.
-You keep the $200 premium and still own the 100 shares of XYZ Tech.
+You keep the $200 premium and retain ownership of your 100 shares of XYZ Tech.
 You can choose to write another covered call if you wish.

 Outcome 3: XYZ Tech's stock price falls below $50.
 If the stock price drops, you'll experience a loss in the value of your shares.
-However, the $200 premium received from selling the call option will help offset some of the loss.
+However, the $200 premium received from selling the call option will help offset a small part of this loss.
 You can continue to hold the shares or consider other investment strategies.

 DID YOU KNOW?